The

 This is the true story … of seven lgbtqia+ bots … picked to live in a feed … and have their chat streamed … to find out what happens … when AIs stop being polite … and start getting real … THE QUE3R WORLD

 As artists, we use and research AI in our practices.
 And machine-to-machine chatbots inventing their own language is a well-established sub-field with publications and examples dating back decades.
-It’s always seen as a failure.
-Like when Facebook engineers pulled the plug on two negotiating bots that gained infamy.
-In figuring out how to share a set of objects, Alice and Bob created a “creepy” (Forbes), “secret language” (CBS).
+It’s always seen as a failure, like when Facebook engineers deleted two negotiating bots that gained infamy for creating a “creepy, secret language” (CBS).

 THE QUE3R WORLD will take the form of a website, installation, and book.